wesavetheworld/scraper-4/README.md

 #Troubleshooting
-Here are some ways to help troubleshoot any problems you may encounter.
+Here are some ways to help troubleshoot any problems that may arise.

 ###Update stats
 The boss instance can report on the system's current update status.
 It will show amount of keywords/domains updated/unupdated for the hour/day.